NamelessProj/GamesLock/README.md

 ## About the project
 GamesLock is a social media where everything you post will be there for eternity as once something is posted, you cannot edit it or delete it.

+The backend was done in Node.js and the frontend with React.js

 ## TODO
 Things done and not yet done:
 - Backend